SatYu26/KMeans-Clustring/Readme.md

 # INTRODUCTION

-This repo contains the basics of KMeans clustring.
+This repo contains the basics of KMeans clustering.